SimonCoste/SimonCoste.github.io/posts/guidance.md

 Experimentally, this technique allows a tradeoff between quality and variety: augmenting the CFG scale $\gamma$ from 0 to (say) 10 augments the variety of the conditional samples (measured by the Inception Score, IS), but reduces the perceptual quality (measured by the Fréchet Inception Distance, FID).

+## CFG with negative prompts

+In practice, one does not always want only "conditioning information", but also "negative conditioning".
+This is what is called "negative prompting": people want to generate a picture of a cat, and certainly *not* a dog.
+Of course, in theory, if the prompt adherence is well learnt by the model, it would be sufficient to ask for the condition $c = \text{cat, no dog}$.
+But this often does not work[^1].
+Splitting the "positive" and "negative" part of the prompts can sometimes improve things.
+In practice, if we want the generation to have $c$ (positive part) but not $d$ (negative part) this is done by replacing $s_t(x, \varnothing)$ by $s_t(x, d)$, so the velocity used in the sampling path is now

+$$ (1 - \gamma)s_t(x, d) + \gamma s_t(x, c).$$

+For example, with a $\gamma=2$ we get $2s_t(x, c) - s_t(x, d)$.
+Intuitively, this tells us to go even more in the conditioning direction $s_t(x, c)$, and also to flee from the negative conditioning direction $s_t(x, d)$ because we don't want to end in $d$.

+This was done for a long time in SDXL or SD3.
+However, the results seemed to suck: sometimes, adding a negative prompt (like `negative_prompt="text"` to generate images without text) resulted in *even more* text.
+The BlackForestLabs team, who spawned the FLUX models, pretended that their model was so good (and it is) that they no longer needed negative prompted, and just used vanilla CFG.
+I've not been convinced.

 ## The gamma-powered distribution